How to convert a dict to JSON in Python

 print(json_string)--OUTPUT--{"name": "John", "age": 30, "city": "New York"}

 The json.dumps() function is the workhorse for this conversion.
-It takes your Python dictionary, my_dict, and serializes it into a JSON formatted string.
-This process is essential when you need to send data over a network or store it in a text file that other systems can easily parse.
+It takes a Python object, in this case the dictionary my_dict, and serializes it into a JSON formatted string.
+This step is crucial for preparing data to be sent over a network or stored in a text based format, as it ensures the data structure is universally understood.

 Basic JSON conversion techniques